williamtroup/Heat.js/RECENT_CHANGES.md

 - All dates shown in tooltips will now format the ordinal of a date correctly (they will be shown in sup elements).
 - The guide color range toggle buttons no longer force a re-render when the Map, Line, or Chart views are visible.
 - The default Ids used for the Color Ranges (when not configured) are now padded numbers, so they always remain the same.
+- Added week number support to all date formatter binding options.

 #### **Library:**
 - Updated all the NPM packages to the latest versions.